 I will be the first to admit as a traveler I’m difficult to buy holiday gifts for.
-As someone you prizes experiences over things I usually ask for airline gift cards or cash.
+As someone you loves experiences over things I usually ask for airline gift cards or cash.
 I have received several gifts over the years of items I use religiously while traveling.
-This list consists of some of those items and well as items that will bring a smile to any traveler’s face.
+This Holiday Gift Guide consists of some of those items and well as items that will bring a smile to any traveler’s face.

 A scratch off map of the world is one of those gifts that most travelers aren’t going to buy for themselves, but would love to have.
 They’re so much fun and with a glass-less frame can be displayed on a wall.
 I received one a few years ago and love coming home from an adventure to scratch off the countries I’ve been to.